 - Choose cucumbers no larger than your ring finger (smaller is good).
 Wash them and slice a sliver off of the blossom end of each cucumber.
 There are enzymes at the tip of the blossom end that could result in a mushy pickle if they are not removed.
 If you aren't sure which end is the blossom end, slice a sliver off of both ends.

-- Put the bowl of salted cucumbers in the refrigerator 24 - 48 hours.
+- Put the bowl of salted cucumbers in the refrigerator 24 to 48 hours.

 - Put the cucumbers in a colander or sieve and rinse the salt off of them.
 Transfer them to a clean glass jar (it is not necessary to sterilize the jar for this recipe).

 - Pour white wine vinegar over the cucumbers, enough to cover.
-I prefer my cornichons made with undiluted vinegar, the way it is usually done in France.
-But you can dilute 3 parts vinegar with 1 part water and still end up with a sharp-tasting cornichon pickle.
+If you prefer, you can dilute 3 parts vinegar with 1 part water and still end up with a sharp-tasting cornichon pickle.

 - It's okay if you only have a couple of baby cucumbers to salt and then put in the vinegar at first.
 This is a great recipe for the space-challenged gardener as you can just add what you've got from day to day.
 As you have more of the tiny cucumbers, salt them and then add them to the vinegar.

 - Add the optional baby onions or shallots and black peppercorns if you like.
 Wait at least a week between adding the last cucumber to fill the jar and eating your cornichons.
 During that week the flavors will "marry" and mellow.